 - limited places, booking required

-Sewing and skill sharing.
-Drop in to do some sewing or mending for yourself or help make useful items for our community.
+Make & Mend.
+Drop in to share your sewing, knitting or crafting skills or get some help to make or mend textile-related items.
+BYO project or help make useful items for our community.
 Sewing machines available.

 3rd Wed of the month, 1.00 - 4.00pm, See flyer

 An annual event in October to re-use and re-purpose stuff, connect our community and raise funds for some great local programs.
 For more information see our Garage Sale Trail page, SkillsFest Facebook page or contact Janet (contact details below).

 As part of the National Sustainable Living Festival 2021

 Saturday 20th February 2021, 10-11.30 am

 Subscribe via email or download the latest edition here.
 Leaflet_56_Winter 2021